awilli1186/wee-website/content/script/view/addHelper.md

 name: addHelper
 ---

-addHelper() allows the creation of custom helpers.
+This allows the creation of custom helpers.
+An example helper would be a function that changes a string to upper case.

 ---table---